Izsack/Business-Analytics-Pipeline/README.md

 ## AWS Glue • PySpark • Amazon S3 • Athena • QuickSight • IAM

-An end-to-end cloud analytics architecture designed to transform manually generated business reports into a reusable, governed, and scalable business intelligence platform.
+An end-to-end cloud analytics architecture designed to transform raw business data into a reusable, governed, and scalable business intelligence dashboards.

+AWS analytics pipeline: SQL database on EC2, transformed by Glue and PySpark into an S3 data lake, queried with Athena and visualised in QuickSight.

 ---